Stanford-NavLab/gnss_lib_py/docs/source/contributing.rst

 Coverage Report
 +++++++++++++++
 In general, you should not submit new functionality without also providing corresponding tests for the code.
-Testing coverage reports are indicated at the top of the GitHub repository and can be generated locally with the following commands:
+Visual testing coverage reports can be found at the top of the GitHub repository.
+Similar reports can be generated locally with the following commands:

 .. code-block:: bash